ADD-SP/ngx_waf/README-EN.md

 make
 ```
 > If you have already installed nginx, it is recommended to run `nginx -V` to get the compilation parameters, and then replace `xxx` with it.

-### install

-If you have installed nginx, you can directly replace the binary file (assuming the full path of the original binary file is `/usr/local/nginx/sbin/nginx`).

 ```bash
 nginx -s stop